 Dice Bubble — a weekend of free theater LARPs run at Rensselaer Polytechnic Institute, usually run in February.
 See Time Bubble (convention).

-Festival of the LARPs — a weekend of free theater LARPs run at Brandeis University.
+Festival of the LARPs — a weekend of free theater LARPs run at Brandeis University, usually in April.

 Field Pain — hordes of monsters, usually crunchies (see “crunch”) that randomly attack PCs when they aren’t specifically out on a module.
 A LARP variant on the “wandering monster” trope.
 Typically, when monsters wander by the tavern where the PCs spend down time and attack whomever happens to be outside, it is called “field pain”.

 Floon — emotional excitement over a LARP.
 Also a verb, as in “to floon,” meaning to indulge in floon.